 “If you have acne lesions, they will be far less visible after this mask,” says Gabriel.
 “Spinach is rich in antioxidants and vitamins A, C, and E to protect; vitamin K to shrink blood vessels; magnesium to soothe; copper, zinc, niacin, and omega-3 to rebuild; and fatty acids to nourish.
 Bananas add potassium, which helps de-puff the troubled areas.
 Ginger electrifies the skin cells, and mint helps revive glow and zap any nasty zits that ruin your mood.”
 It’s called “Troll Princess Mask” because while you’re waiting for it to dry, you will look like a troll princess.

 Troll Princess Mask for Acne

 - 10-15 fresh spinach leaves or a cube of frozen spinach

 - 5-6 leaves of fresh mint or 1 tsp dried mint

 - 1/2 inch fresh ginger or 1/2 tsp ground ginger

 Blend ingredients together with a hand blender or food processor.
 Apply a generous layer to the skin.
 Leave on for about 20 minutes, then rinse with tepid water.

-Elizabeth Walling is a freelance health and nutrition writer who lives with her husband and two children in Alabama, and blogs about natural health at livingthenourishedlife.com.
+By Elizabeth Walling, a freelance health and nutrition writer who lives with her husband and two children in Alabama and blogs about natural health at livingthenourishedlife.com.